 This is especially relevant for the choice of dipole estimator, or, correspondingly, a suitable likelihood.
 Note that \citet{Dam:2022wwh} and \citet{Wagenveld:2025ewl} defined a Poisson likelihood with which they inferred the matter dipole in the CatWISE2020 samples of \citetalias{Secrest:2020has} and \citetalias{Secrest:2022uvx}, respectively.
 However as seen in Fig.~\ref{fig:1pt}, the distribution over all pixels' source densities (black) clearly demonstrates overdispersion with respect to a Poisson distribution (dotted black) whose mean value has been fixed to that of the observed distribution.
-It turns out that this overdispersion is well described by a negative binomial (or Gamma-Poisson) distribution (dashed red), although it remains to be demonstrated how the generation of a Gamma-Poisson distribution is related to the underlying mechanism that gives rise to observed source counts in a given catalogue \citep[cf.][]{Pashapour-Ahmadabadi:2025ghj}.
-Hence we too consider a generalised Poisson distribution~\citep[see, e.g.][]{1984ApJ...276...13S} whose free parameter scales the variance of the resulting distribution, while keeping the mean unchanged with respect to that of a regular Poisson distribution (blue); this describes the counts equally well as seen in Fig.~\ref{fig:1pt}.
+It turns out that this overdispersion is indeed well described by a negative binomial distribution (dashed red), although it remains to be demonstrated how the generation of such a distribution is related to the underlying mechanism that gives rise to observed source counts in a given catalogue \citep[cf.][]{Pashapour-Ahmadabadi:2025ghj}.
+Accordingly we will refer to it more generally as Gamma-Poisson distribution (see footnote 4).
+For the same reason we consider an alternative, phenomenological distribution, the `generalised Poisson distribution'~\citep[see, e.g.][]{1984ApJ...276...13S} whose free parameter scales the variance of the resulting distribution, while keeping the mean unchanged with respect to that of a regular Poisson (blue); this describes the counts equally well as seen in Fig.~\ref{fig:1pt}.
 (We introduce expressions for all these distributions in Section~\ref{sec:lowmultipoles_inference}.)

-It is thus evident that a pure Poisson likelihood does not describe the data well and inferring the matter dipole with a super-Poissonian likelihood is more appropriate.
+It is thus evident that a pure Poisson likelihood does not describe the data well and inferring the matter dipole with either of these super-Poissonian likelihoods is more appropriate.
 This was done recently by~\citet{Bohme:2025nvu} who re-ran inferences of a number of radio samples with a negative binomial likelihood to arrive at a \emph{combined} statistical significance of $>5\sigma$ for the matter dipole anomaly from radio data alone.
 In the next section, we too explore super-Poissonian likelihoods with the CatWISE2020 quasar catalogue, still the largest single data set that establishes the dipole anomaly at equally high significance.
 In addition, we perform inferences of higher multipoles.